hantsy/devops-sandbox/docker-toolbox.md

 *meandev* is the machine name.

-Alternatively, you can edit it in Virtualbox directly.
+Alternatively, you can edit it in VirtualBox directly.

-1. Open Virtualbox
+1. Open VirtualBox
 2. Select *meandev* machine.
 3. Right click it and select *Settings* item in the context menu.
 4. Select *Network/Adapter（NAT）/Advanced* in the *Settings* panel.